atsb/NakedDuke3D/README.md

 ==========================
 Thanks to JFDuke / Jonathon Fowler, with contributions by Ken Silverman and others.

 The goal of this source port is to make Duke3D as close to the original DOS as possible.

-I will however, be keeping the Input/Video/Game etc..  options as they are in JFDuke3D as a compromise for ease-of-use.
+I will be doing the following:
+* porting the menu code from the original source release as well as fixes from xDuke and the Icculus source port.
+* reverse engineering the v1.5 executable so that the DOS release demos are compatible.
+I won't be doing a compat layer but instead will support only v1.5 demos eventually.
+* allow demos to playback on the menu screen just like the original.
+* remove all modern features from the menu and video options (no hi-res, no GLES/GL rendering at all).
+Software 8-bit only.
+* netcode will be taken from xDuke.
+* legacy resolutions and aspect ratio corrections

 Minimum system requirements
 ---------------------------

 * 32 or 64-bit CPU.
 These have been tried first-hand:
   * Intel x86, x86_64
-  * PowerPC 32-bit (big-endian)
   * ARM 32-bit hard-float, 64-bit
+  * Apple M1 (ARMv8)
 * A modern operating system:
   * Linux, BSD, possibly other systems supported by [SDL 2.0](http://libsdl.org/).
-  * macOS 10.9+
+  * macOS 11.5+
-  * Windows Vista, 7, 8/10+
+  * Windows 10/11
-* Optional: 3D acceleration with OpenGL 2.0 or OpenGL ES 2.0 capable hardware.

 You will require game data from an original release of Duke Nukem 3D